Balagtas Church: Renovation, Rededication and Consecration

 In December 2013, the parish received its new pastor in the person of Fr.
 Leocadio De Jesus, who was then transferred from his pastoral governance in the Pulilan Church.
-The then Bishop of Malolos, the Most Reverend Jose Oliveros requested him to have the church to be on its 'more dignifying image,' seeing the situation of the church building on its 'aging stage.'
+The then Bishop of Malolos, Jose Francisco Oliveros requested him to have the church to be on its 'more dignifying image,' seeing the situation of the church building on its 'aging stage.'

-During the incumbency of Fr.
-Leocadio de Jesus, adhering to the bishop's request, the parish initiated a fundraising campaign for the renovation of the church starting in mid-2014.
+During the incumbency of de Jesus, adhering to the bishop's request, the parish initiated a fundraising campaign for the renovation of the church starting in mid-2014.
 The renovation formally began in 2016 and was executed by Vitreartus Liturgical Arts.
 While the works are on its way, liturgical services of the parish were temporarily held on a makeshift church in the church's patio for almost three years.
 Upon the partial completion of the works, the church was re-opened in 2017 for occasional use, and then closed once again for the final phase of renovation works.

-On the 12th of June 2018, a celebration of the Holy Sacrifice of the Mass & the Rite of (Re)Dedication and Consecration of the parish church and its altar took place, to signify the formal re-opening of the church after years of renovation works.

-The solemn Mass & Consecration rites were originally to be presided by then-Bishop Oliveros after he published the decree for the dedication & consecration of the said church.
-However, brought by his 'untimely' passing on the 11th day of May 2018, it was now being presided by then-Apostolic Administrator of the Malolos Diocese and then-Bishop of Cubao Diocese, the Most Revered Honesto Ongtioco.

-The occasion was also graced by the presence of two concelebrating ordinaries: the Most Reverend Bartolome Santos of the Iba Diocese & the Most Reverend Jacinto Jose of the Urdaneta Diocese.
-The clergy of Malolos and other Dioceses are also in attendance, including at that time, the incumbent parish priest himself, Fr.
-Leocadio de Jesus, and his predecessor, Fr.
-Reynaldo Fernando Jr., who had served the parish for almost 13 years.
-(Fr.
-Reynaldo Fernando Jr. has passed away on the first day of December 2022.)
-Parishioners and faithful from the town and other lands in the country had come together to witness the extraordinary event on the Catholic faith in Balagtas.

 Currently, the Parish has its two son-parishes.
-Namely, the Parish Church of St. Peter the Apostle in Barangay Borol Segundo & the Parish Church of St. Joseph the Worker in Barangay Panginay.
+Namely, the Parish Church of St. Peter the Apostle in Barangay Borol Segundo and the Parish Church of St. Joseph the Worker in Barangay Panginay.